the-isf-academy/making-with-code-zola/site/content/courses/cs10/unitXX/project/_index.md

 This is a big project, and you will get lost or frustrated if you don't do some planning up front.
-Before you start working on your project, you are required to write a project proposal and get it approved by a teacher. *You can find your planning doc in your Google Drive folder called "Unit 01 Games Project: Planning Document".*
+Before you start working on your project, you are required to write a project proposal and get it approved by a teacher. *You can find your planning doc in your Google Drive folder called "Unit Review Terminal Games Project: Planning Document".*

 ## [2] Deliverables

-- A `Unit Review: Interface Project: Design Document` in your Google Drive folder
+- A `Unit Review Terminal Game Project: Design Document` in your Google Drive folder
-- A `project-interface` repository containing the following files:
+- A `terminal-game-project` repository containing the following files:
    - `run_game.py` - when this file is run, the game should begin in the terminal.
 It will contain most of the logic of the game
     - `view.py` - your View class should handle all the printing to the terminal and user interactions
     - `game_object.py` - the class in this file should create the object that stores any necessary data about the game
     - `README.md` This is documentation for your project for other people who may want to use your project.
-- `Unit Reivew: Interface Project: Self-Assessment` - Google doc.
-This is where you will self-assest your final project.
+- `Unit Review Terminal Game Project: Self-Assessment` - Google doc.
+This is where you will self-assess your final project.
-- Your notebook with your sketches and project process journal

 **You can find more documentation about what each of the files should contain within the README.md file.**